 Every few months you get a buzz building around a bike before anyone has really seen it.
 Last year it was the Falcon Kestrel; this year it seems to be Mark Drews’ Triumph pre-unit custom, “Solitary Confinement”.
 Right now, it’s on a ship bound for Japan with several other delectable machines, including the Kestrel and the Vincent Black Lightning built by Jeff Decker.

-I think we’ll be hearing a lot more about this bike over the coming months.
+I think we’ll be hearing a lot more about this Triumph over the coming months.